jingyonghou/RPN_KWS/README.md

 # RPN_KWS
 Pytorch code of paper "Region Proposal Network Based Small-Footprint Keyword Spotting"

+Please cite the work below if you want to use the code or want to do research related to our work
 ```
 @article{hou2019Region,
   title={Region Proposal Network Based Small-Footprint Keyword Spotting},